-14.4 Abandonment (Amended 8/01/2010)

-No nonconforming use which has been abandoned shall be thereafter resumed.
-A nonconforming use shall be considered abandoned when there is an actual cessation of such use for a period of one (1) year.
+14.4 Abandonment (Amended 2/01/2023) No nonconforming use which has been abandoned shall be thereafter resumed.

 14.5 District changes

 Whenever the boundaries of a district shall be changed so as to transfer an area from one district to another district of a different classification, the foregoing provisions shall also apply to any nonconforming uses existing therein.